Wednesday, November 20, 2024

 Following the completion of the report by Dawson in 2017, Rev. Gatewood was not given the opportunity to review it.
 Instead, Rev. Barber and his minions took it directly to the media.
 This occurred two years later, just a month before the 2019 NC NAACP Presidential election, an election in which Rev. Gatewood was reportedly poised to win by a landslide.

 The motivations behind the actions of the two former presidents against Rev. Gatewood were deemed to be purely political.
-This was particularly evident when allegations of sexual a*sault were made against Xena Eriksen from the Raleigh-Apex NAACP branch, and both men allegedly disregarded them.
+This was particularly evident when allegations of sexual assault were made against Xena Eriksen from the Raleigh-Apex NAACP branch, and both men allegedly disregarded them.
 These allegations were considered to be more serious than the purported false allegations made by Childs.

 Complaint Filed By Members of The NAACP Across North Carolina Against complaints against Rev. Barber and Dr. Spearman.
 5 of 5